Ethics governing NEDA research

 He is a member of the cardiology research team at Royal Prince Alfred Hospital in Sydney and he is also the current and founding CEO of the Pulmonary Hypertension Society of Australia and New Zealand (PHSANZ) for which he is also Chief Investigator of the PHSANZ Pulmonary Hypertension Registry.

 Geoff’s research interests include: Big Data for Cardiovascular Disease (Aortic Stenosis), Pulmonary Hypertension, Congenital Heart Disease and Echocardiography.
-Geoff has established the Congenial Heart Alliance of Australia and New Zealand, a research entity spanning fifteen centres across the region (initiating 27 M in funding for the National Action Plan on childhood heart disease from The Hon Minister Hunt).
+Geoff has established the Congenital Heart Alliance of Australia and New Zealand, a research entity spanning fifteen centres across the region (initiating 27 M in funding for the National Action Plan on childhood heart disease from The Hon Minister Hunt).
 Geoff has over 70 peer reviewed publications and scientific abstracts, including various books and book chapters.
 He is a reviewer of the Journals, JACC, JASE, BMJ, Pulmonary Circulation and Heart, Lung and Circulation.
 Alongside his academic career and achievements Geoff has eighteen years of senior leadership experience operating at Vice President level in big pharma, bio-tech start-ups and device manufacturers.
 Geoff specialises in taking scientific and clinical data / concepts, through to commercial success.

 Geoff is the Director and owner of Mozaic Solutions, a consulting company set up to meet industry needs from strategic medical marketing, marketing, medical writing, scientific protocol development and trial implementation, advisory and KOL management.

 Steering Committee Members

 Professor Greg Scalia

 Associate Professor David Prior